 Well, in the benchmark test it was not clear who was the real winner since both the Edge browser and Chrome browser scores were so close to each other.
-So I decided to open a few Tabs on all three browsers and use Windows 10 taskbar to see how much RAM they were consuming.
-Also, no extensions were enabled during this test.
+So I decided to open a few Tabs on all three browsers and use Windows 10 taskbar to see how much RAM and CPU resources they were consuming.

 1 Tab Open

 In this test, I opened one random website, and this was the result.

 As you can see, Microsoft Edge consumed less memory compare to both Google Chrome and Mozilla Firefox.

 Now from here onwards things about to get interesting.
 I opened 5 popular websites (like YouTube, Amazon, Flipkart, and so on) and just look at the result.